JairusSW/as-json/README.md

 - ✅ Numbers
 - ✅ Integers
 - ✅ Null (Not tested yet, but should work)
-- ❌ Dynamic Arrays (Not yet)
+- ✅ Dynamic Arrays (Objects not supported)
-- ❌ Dynamic Types (Not yet)
+- ✅ Dynamic Types (Objects not supported)
-- ❌ Dynamic Objects (Not yet)
+- ✅ Dynamic Objects (Stringify only.
+Objects not supported as values)
-- ✅ Whitespace (Yes, somewhat working for array parsing.)
+- ✅ Whitespace

 ## Usage